EkoCommunications/AmityAndroidJet/amity-rx-upload-service/README.md

 )
 ```

-You can excute upload directly from `Uri` and you also have the access to file informations, bytes written and an upload progress directly from `Flowable` of `FileProperties`
+You can excute upload directly from `Uri` and you also have the access to file informations, bytes written and an upload progress directly from `Flowable` of `FileProperties`.

 ```text
 //Fragment A